2020 UPDATE: QuickScore and Scoreboard are now Spider Impact

 Example 3 – A Marketing Objectives Scorecard

-Creating the Scorecard structure in the application is easy, it is a point and click activity where names can be given to the ‘containers’ of information, that is, the Themes, Key Performance Areas, Perspectives and Objectives.
+Creating the Scorecard structure in the application is easy, it is a point-and-click activity where names can be given to the ‘containers’ of information, that is, the Themes, Key Performance Areas, Perspectives and Objectives.
 Within the containers, the most important element can be defined; the Measure/KPI.

 This requires a great deal of thought.
-In the first instance, it is critical to ensure you are not measuring for measurement sake.
+In the first instance, it is critical to ensure you are not measuring for measurement’s sake.
 Every Measure/KPI must be useful in its own right.
 Stacey Barr the world-renowned performance measure specialist writes in her blog that one of the most asked questions about KPIs is “How do I find the Right Measures/KPIs?”
 The answer to this question is not simple.
 In fact, it is the wrong question to ask.
 The first question that should be asked is: What process do I have in place to measure business performance?
-If you do not have a process in place, then you will have no structure and probably will be listening to the people who shout loudest!
-There are industry standard approaches available including PuMP from Stacey Barr, and The Balanced Scorecard from The Balanced Scorecard Institute.
+If you do not have a process in place, then you will have no structure and probably will be listening to the people who shout the loudest!
+There are industry-standard approaches available including PuMP from Stacey Barr, and The Balanced Scorecard from The Balanced Scorecard Institute.
 When you have decided which process to follow, then they will all recommend that Measures/KPIs should be built in a specific way.